mabdelaziz77/MigrateK2/README.md

      ];
      ```
      In this example, K2 field with ID `3` is mapped to Joomla content field with ID `1`, K2 field `1` to Joomla content field `2`, and so on.
-   - **Attachment Field:** Specify the name of the attachment custom field (Note: Migration of K2 attachments is not yet implemented).
+   - **Attachment Field:** Specify the ID of the attachment custom field (Note: Migration of K2 attachments is not yet implemented).

 ## Usage